XuanyiLin/SWMM2PEST2.0/README.md

 ## SWMM2PEST
-SWMM2PEST is a scientific software that used for calibration.
+SWMM2PEST is a scientific software for calibration.

 ## Purpose & Motivate
 Due to the lack of automated parameter mapping and data conversion, engineers must manually prepare input files to execute Storm Water Management Model (SWMM) and Parameter ESTimation (PEST).